Karine Laurent Philippot

-Karine Laurent Philippot (born 29 October 1974 in Mulhouse as Karine Philippot) is a French cross-country skier and non-commissioned officer who has competed since 1994.
+Karine Laurent Philippot (/fr/; born 29 October 1974 in Mulhouse as Karine Philippot) is a French cross-country skier and non-commissioned officer who has competed since 1994.
 Her best World Cup finish was second in a 10 km event in China in 2007.

 Laurent Philippot also competed in four Winter Olympics, earning her best finish of sixth in the 4 × 5 km relay at Vancouver in 2010.
 Her best finish at the FIS Nordic World Ski Championships was sixth in the team sprint event at Oberstdorf in 2005.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).